Vamsi-IITI/RTAB_Mapping_and_Localization/README.md

 # RTAB_Mapping_and_Localization

-RTAB Mapping and Localization for a two wheeled robot
+RTAB Mapping and Localization for a two wheeled robot.

+Download rtabmap.db file from here : https://drive.google.com/file/d/1vsWSrI-MhfC-8IWOhesMXd_6y-rByk4S/view?usp=sharing

 ## Instructions for use :